To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common Medicare questions people ask.

 The amount that insurance companies charge for prescription drug coverage differs.
 The variation is based on how health insurance companies set up their deductibles and copayments, and the brand name and generic drugs (drug formulary) they cover.

-For stand-alone Part D prescription drug plans, the maximum deductible is $505 in 2023.
+For stand-alone Part D prescription drug plans, the maximum deductible is $545 in 2024.
 (A deductible is the amount you pay toward your costs before the insurance plan starts to contribute.
 After reaching your deductible, you'll pay your plan's copays and coinsurance for your covered drugs, based on the tiers within your plan's covered drug list, also known as their formulary.)

 Medigap

 Although the benefits offered under a Medigap plan are standardized, premiums for these plans vary.
 If you plan to purchase a Medigap plan, compare costs before you buy one.
 Medigap policies are priced 3 ways: (1) Community rated (i.e., priced the same for all enrolled in the same Medigap plan); (2) Issue-age rated (based on your age at the time of application); and (3) Attained-age rated (based on your current age and continues to increase as you get older).
-Bottom line: Your premium varies by the way the insurance company has priced their plan, along with your geographical location, gender, and smoking status.
+Bottom line: Your premium may vary by the way the insurance company has priced their plan, along with your geographical location, gender, and smoking status.

 5. Which plan is right for me?